MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/migration/migration-activity-timeout.md

 ---
-title: "Activity timed out"
+title: Activity timed out error in Business Central cloud migration
-description: Troubleshooting article for the activity timed out error in Business Central cloud migration ms.author: jswymer ms.reviewer: jswymer ms.topic: troubleshooting ms.date: 04/24/2024
+description: Provides troubleshooting steps for the Activity timed out error in Business Central cloud migration. ms.author: jswymer ms.reviewer: jswymer ms.date: 05/08/2024
 ---

-# "Activity timed out"
+# "Activity timed out" error in Business Central cloud migration

+This article provides troubleshooting steps for the "Activity timed out" error message that occurs during [Business Central cloud migration](/dynamics365/business-central/dev-itpro/administration/migration-manage).

-## Symptom
+## Symptoms

-You get the **Activity timed out** error message.
+You get the "Activity timed out" error message in Business Central cloud migration.

 ## Cause

-If an activity times out during Cloud Migration Setup, it might happen either because Integration Runtime couldn't establish a connection to SQL Server or because of index defragmentation in large on-premises databases.
+If an activity times out during the [cloud migration setup](/dynamics365/business-central/dev-itpro/administration/migration-setup-overview), it might happen either because Integration Runtime couldn't establish a connection to SQL Server or because of index defragmentation in large on-premises databases.
 If it times out during a migration run, the reason is most likely a weak or busy on-premises SQL Server.

 ## Resolution

-- If SQL connection is permanently broken, check that .NET 4.72 or higher is running on the host of the Integration Runtime.
+- If SQL connection is permanently broken, check if .NET 4.72 or higher is running on the host of the [Integration Runtime](/dynamics365/business-central/dev-itpro/administration/migrate-business-central-on-premises#components-involved).
-- Check other Integration Runtime requirements on the Azure Data Factory page.
+- Check other Integration Runtime requirements on the **Azure Data Factory** page.
 - For the database performance problems, we recommend updating statistics and reorganize indexes in the on-premises database before setting up cloud migration.

   - To update statistics, run the following query (for example, in Microsoft SQL Management Studio connected to the on-premises database):